 - Wash with water.
-Shower or gently wash your outer genital area with just warm water each time you experience vaginal discharge or passage of stool.
+Shower or gently wash your outer genital area with just warm water each time you have any vaginal discharge or pass stool.

-- Avoid irritants.
-Soap can dry and irritate your skin, but you may need a gentle unscented soap in moderation.
-Avoid harsh or scented soap and scented tampons and pads.
+- Don't use irritants.
+Soap can dry and irritate your skin, but you may sometimes need a gentle unscented soap.
+Don't use harsh or scented soap.
+Don't use scented tampons and pads.
 Vaginal douches can make an infection more likely, so they're not recommended.

 - Dry thoroughly.
 Allow the area to air-dry after washing, or gently pat the area dry with a clean cloth or towel.

-- Avoid rubbing with dry toilet paper.
-Pre-moistened, alcohol-free, unscented towelettes or wipes or moistened cotton balls are a good alternative.
+- Don't rub the area with dry toilet paper.
+Pre-moistened, alcohol-free, unscented towelettes or wipes or moistened cotton balls are a good option instead.

 - Wear cotton underwear and loose clothing.
-Tight clothing can restrict airflow and worsen skin problems.
+Tight clothing can limit airflow and worsen skin problems.
 Change soiled underwear quickly.
-Products such as absorbent pads, disposable underwear or adult diapers can help if you're passing liquid or stool, but be sure they have an absorbent wicking layer on top to keep liquid away from your skin.
+Products such as absorbent pads, disposable underwear or adult diapers can help if you're passing liquid or stool.
+Be sure they have an absorbent wicking layer on top to keep liquid away from your skin.

-For best results, be sure to follow any other recommendations from your health care team.
+For best results, be sure to follow any other instructions from your health care team.

 Preparing for your appointment

-Your first appointment may be with your family doctor, primary care provider or gynecologist.
+Your first appointment may be with your primary health care provider or gynecologist.
 After your initial evaluation, you may be referred to a surgeon to discuss treatment options.
 This may be a surgeon who specializes in procedures involving the female reproductive system, called a gynecological surgeon.
 Another option is a surgeon who specializes in treating conditions of the colon and rectum, called a colorectal surgeon.